Aakash Repeater Courses

 The electrons in the metal escape the pull of ions in the metal by absorbing energy from incident electromagnetic radiation.

-Hallwachs and Lenard discovered that there is a minimum frequency, known as the threshold frequency, below which no electrons are emitted, through a series of tests.
+Through their study, they discovered that there is a minimum frequency of light, named as the threshold frequency, below which no electrons are emitted, through a series of tests.
+This frequency varied from metal to metal.

 The following items make up the experimental setup: